Intermittently Observable Markov Decision Processes

 \item We reformulate the IOMDP as a tree MDP and propose a truncated approximation to the tree MDP for finding near-optimal policies.
 A theoretical bound for the approximation error is derived to better understand the method.

-\item We find that a majority of the states of the tree MDP are redundant in the sense that they will never be visited.
-This motivates us to put forth the high-order truncated approximation---a modified truncated approximation that could identify the redundant states and omit them when computing policies.
+\item We put forth the high-order truncated approximation---a modified truncated approximation that could identify the redundant states (those that will never be visited) and omit them when computing policies.
 It is more efficient and scalable than the original truncated approximation because of the reduction of state space.

 \item We propose a variant of value iteration, called nested value iteration, for the truncated approximation of the tree MDP.
-We show theoretically that the nested value iteration converges to the optimal value function faster than the standard value iteration.
+We show that the nested value iteration converges to the optimal value function faster than the standard value iteration.
 It also applies to the high-order truncated approximation. \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec:Formulation} presents the preliminaries and problem formulation.
 Section \ref{sec:Structural} establishes fundamental structural results.
 Section \ref{sec:TA} introduces the tree MDP formulation and proposes the truncated approximation.
 Section \ref{sec:HOTA} develops the high-order truncated approximation.
 Section \ref{sec:NVI} proposes the nested value iteration algorithm.
 Section \ref{sec:exp} demonstrates the experiment results.
-Finally, section \ref{sec: conl} concludes this paper.
+Finally, Section \ref{sec: conl} concludes this paper.